robguevarra/gh-website/ProjectDocs/Build_Notes/active/email-system_phase-3_advanced-features-and-ux-polish.md

      - [x] Update the `email_campaigns` data model (or a related table) to store these combination rules (e.g., a JSONB field with the rule structure).
 (Verified `segment_rules JSONB` exists.
 Defined a structure: `{ version: 1, include: { operator: 'AND'|'OR', segmentIds: [] }, exclude: { segmentIds: [] } }`)
      - [ ] Modify the `POST /api/admin/campaigns/[id]/segments` endpoint (or create new ones) to save/update these combination rules.
 (Assumed campaign update PATCH endpoint will handle this.
 API changes pending.)
      - [x] Enhance the `addRecipientsToQueue` function in `process-scheduled-campaigns` to interpret these rules and fetch the correct combined audience.
 (Implemented in `process-scheduled-campaigns/index.ts` supporting include AND/OR and basic exclude.
 Fallback to old segment logic included.)
-     - [ ] Update the dynamic audience size estimation in the UI to reflect the combined logic.
-(UI - Defer)
+     - [x] Update the dynamic audience size estimation in the UI to reflect the combined logic.
+(Frontend store logic `fetchEstimatedAudienceSize` updated to send `segment_rules` and called on rule changes.
+UI displays this.)
+     - [x] Implement basic UI elements within the "Targeting" tab for selecting multiple segments, specifying AND/OR combination logic, and displaying selected segments. (`AudienceTabContent.tsx` updated with include/exclude lists, operator tabs, selection from available segments, and save button.)
+     - [x] Update campaign store (`useCampaignStore.ts`) to manage `segment_rules` state and actions for modification and saving.
+(Added `segment_rules` to `StoreEmailCampaign`, implemented actions: `setIncludeOperator`, `add/removeIncludeSegmentId`, `add/removeExcludeSegmentId`, `saveSegmentRules`.)
+     - [x] Update `CampaignDetail.tsx` to pass `segment_rules` state and actions to `AudienceTabContent.tsx`.
      - [ ] Implement validation to prevent invalid or overly complex combinations if necessary.
 (Backend validation within `addRecipientsToQueue` is basic; more can be added.)
    - **B. Segment Exclusion Logic:**
-     - [ ] Add UI elements to select segments to be explicitly excluded from the campaign audience.
-(UI - Defer)
+     - [x] Add UI elements to select segments to be explicitly excluded from the campaign audience.
+(Handled as part of 2.A UI updates in `AudienceTabContent.tsx`).
      - [x] Update data model and API(s) to store exclusion rules.
 (Data model for `segment_rules` includes `exclude` block.
-API changes pending as above.)
+API for estimation updated.
+Save via campaign update.)
-     - [x] Modify audience fetching logic to apply exclusions.
-(Implemented in `addRecipientsToQueue` in `process-scheduled-campaigns/index.ts`)
+     - [x] Modify audience fetching logic (for estimation) to apply exclusions.
+(Implemented in `POST /api/admin/campaigns/estimate-audience` route.)
-     - [ ] Update audience size estimation to account for exclusions.
-(UI - Defer)
+     - [x] Update audience size estimation (UI and backend) to account for exclusions.
+(Handled as part of 2.A.)
    - **C. Review `update-all-user-segments` for Complex Logic:**
      - [x] Based on the audit (noted limited support for complex group/OR), assess if this Edge Function needs enhancements or if segment combination logic should primarily be handled by the campaign processing logic when fetching from `user_segments`.
 (Assessed: Current implementation handles combination logic in `process-scheduled-campaigns`.
 This is sufficient for now. `update-all-user-segments` will continue to populate `user_segments` based on individual segment definitions.)
+   - **D. Overview Tab UI Polish & Data Persistence for Audience Summary:** (New sub-item)
+     - [x] Enhanced `OverviewTabContent.tsx` to display loading (`audienceSizeLoading`) and error (`audienceSizeError`) states for the estimated audience count.
+     - [x] Updated `OverviewTabContent.tsx` to show a detailed breakdown of audience rules: Included Segments (with AND/OR operator clearly stated using `audienceRulesDisplay.include.operator`) and Excluded Segments, using `getSegmentDetails` for names.
+     - [x] Refactored data passing from `CampaignDetail.tsx` to `OverviewTabContent.tsx` to use the full `segmentRulesDisplay` object (derived from `currentCampaign.segment_rules` or defaults) and necessary helper functions/state (`audienceSizeLoading`, `audienceSizeError`, `getSegmentDetails`).
+     - [x] Addressed persistence issue for estimated audience on hard refresh by ensuring `fetchEstimatedAudienceSize` in `useCampaignStore.ts` is called immediately after campaign data (including `segment_rules`) is loaded or initialized within the `fetchCampaign` action.
+     - [x] Verified and corrected linter errors in `CampaignDetail.tsx` (updated import alias for `OverviewAudienceSegment` and removed deprecated `campaignSegments` prop) and `OverviewTabContent.tsx` (related to prop updates and UI rendering of segment rules) to ensure proper functionality.

 ### 3. "Review & Confirm" Tab Finalization (`CampaignDetail.tsx`)
    - [ ] Complete the UI for the "Review" tab, ensuring all summary sections (Campaign Details, Audience, Content Preview, Schedule) are populated accurately.
 (UI Task)